The MIDI-USB cable is the fastest and most direct way to get a MIDI instrument (such as a keyboard or piano) to use with your computer.

 However, the MIDI-USB adapter market is crawling using low-cost, mediocre interfaces that may display garbled and distorted information in a few days or weeks, eventually leading to failure.

 If you have been struggling to find an affordable, high-quality interface device or cable to meet your needs, then customizing your product may be the best option.
+Click here to learn about our cable assembly customization service.

 This article outlines the basics of the MIDI protocol, the importance of MIDI for the USB interface, and, most importantly, how long it takes to build a MIDI-USB cable from scratch.